Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/intro.md

 ## Compute a Low-dimensional Representation

 The purpose of learning a reduced-order model is to achieve a computational speedup.
-This is accomplished by introducing a representation of the $n$-dimensional state using only $r \ll n$ degrees of freedom.
+This is accomplished by introducing an approximate representation of the $n$-dimensional state using only $r \ll n$ degrees of freedom.
 The most common approach is to represent the state as a linear combination of $r$ vectors:

 $$